Moderate cleric carries hopes of reformists in Iran vote

 Rohani now appears to be attracting notable numbers of opposition supporters who were inspired by Rafsanjani's candidacy and then angered by his disqualification.

-At a June 1 rally in Tehran, people shouted slogans in favor of detained opposition chief Mirhossein Mousavi, according to an opposition website and video posted on YouTube.
+At a June 1 rally in Tehran, people shouted slogans in favour of detained opposition chief Mirhossein Mousavi, according to an opposition website and video posted on YouTube.

-Rohani has criticized the pre-election increase of police and Islamist militia in the streets, apparently to dampen any temptation for new unrest.
+Rohani has criticised the pre-election increase of police and Islamist militia in the streets, apparently to dampen any temptation for new unrest.
 "Why should there be a security atmosphere everywhere?
-In the streets, universities, schools, organizations, we must put an end to this security atmosphere."
+In the streets, universities, schools, organisations, we must put an end to this security atmosphere."

 BROKEN ECONOMY